Nevenall/remark-containers/devlog.md

 I think we should do it at the state machine level.
 Otherwise, how do we do the extra md parsing we might want?

+## 9.1.2021, danb

+little dribs and drabs of work.
+Here's documentation about the state machine. https://github.com/micromark/common-markup-state-machine